pedrolp321/gitstart/README.md

 ## Remote repositories

+### Uploading local repository online

-To upload and push a local repository to Github, (making it into a remote repository) first create an empty project `<projectname>` on Github, then run the following commands while staying on the local repository path:
+To upload and push a local repository to GitHub, (making it into a remote repository) first create an empty project `<projectname>` on GitHub, then run the following commands while staying on the local repository path:

 ```
 git remote add origin https://github.com/<github_username>/<projectname>